abhin4v/abhin4v.github.io/drafts/fast-sudoku-solver-in-haskell-1.md

 3           [1    6 89] [     6  9] 4           7           [    5   9] 2           [    56 89] [1   56 89]
 [ 2    789] 5           [ 2 4 67 9] 1           [ 23      ] [ 23     9] [     6789] [  34 6789] [  34 6 89]
 [12    7 9] [1  4  7 9] [ 2 4  7 9] 8           [ 23      ] 6           [1   5 7 9] [  345 7 9] [1 345   9]
+*Main> -- the row-4-column-1 cell is the first cell with only two possibilities, [2, 9].
+*Main> -- it is chosen as the pivot cell to find the next grids.
 *Main> (grid1, grid2) = nextGrids grid'
 *Main> putStr $ showGridWithPossibilities grid1
 6           [  3   789] [  3 5 7 9] [ 23 5 7 9] [ 234   8 ] [ 2345 789] [    5 789] 1           [ 2345  89]